An Algebraic Brascamp-Lieb Inequality: Setup for the proof of Theorem

-Having reduced Theorem \ref{genalgbras} to the euclidean case, we shall further reduce Theorem \ref{genalgbras} to an even more tractable inequality, where the domain $U$ is replaced with a compact subset $\Omega\Subset U$, and the arbitrary $L^1$ functions $f_j$ take the specific form of characteristic functions associated to small balls on $M_j$.
+Having reduced Theorem \ref{genalgbras} to the euclidean case, we shall further reduce Theorem \ref{genalgbras} to a more discrete inequality, where the domain $U$ is replaced with a compact subset $\Omega\subset U$, and the arbitrary $L^1$ functions $f_j$ take the specific form of characteristic functions associated to small balls on $M_j$.